zombor/Auto-Modeler/guide/auto-modeler/repository.md

  - Any method that changes data in the data store should take a `AutoModeler_Model` type object as the first parameter.
    - Any other parameters to these methods should be optional.

+Using these conventions will allow you to swap out backend repositories easily (even at runtime).